rUSDC Token Standard

 Motivation

-rUSDC allows an ecosystem (chains, L2s, and other networks of economic activity) to increase supply by allowing users to mint the asset not only by bridging into the ecosystem, but also by borrowing it within the ecosystem (typically against bluechip collateral).
+rUSDC allows an ecosystem (Layer 1s, Layer 2s, and other networks of economic activity) to increase stablecoin supply by allowing users to mint the asset not only by wrapping and bridging into the ecosystem, but also by borrowing it within the ecosystem (typically against bluechip collateral).

 Example 2.1